defineX123/authentication_page/README.md

 - Installing dependencies.
 - Starting the backend server which serves static files to the frontend.

-3. Access the frontend application at `http://localhost:8000`, register, and login!
+3. Access the server at `http://localhost:8000`, register, and login!

 # Backend